 Keeping busy helps, so in that way the travelling has been great.
 I’m much less likely to notice the symptoms when I’m actively involved in something.
 The times when we’ve been doing nothing, like during our month in Antigua, make me notice all of the symptoms more.
 Doing something I enjoy is best, a dawn walk at the beach, staring out to sea, kayaking, climbing a mountain, cuddling the kids, anything that lifts my spirits makes me better able to cope.

 Exercise really helps.
-On Ko Phangnag I spent a lot of time hiking up and down the hill to keep the breathlessness at bay, it seemed to work.
+On Ko Phangan I spent a lot of time hiking up and down the hill to keep the breathlessness at bay, it seemed to work.
 I’m not fit enough to run now, but up until a few years ago I could run a half marathon any time.
 I’d really like to get back into it if we ever settle somewhere again, I think it’s achievable, even at 47.

-I climbed half way up Everest a couple of months ago so I’m still fit and healthy, if somewhat cranky.
+I climbed halfway up Everest a couple of months ago so I’m still fit and healthy, if somewhat cranky.

-Multivitamins, iron supplements and magnesium oil spray are my friends ( I buy mine back home in Port Douglas and have been carrying the concentrate around the world).
-As you get older you don’t absorb Mg so well, if I’m low on Mg I get cramps and feel down, I also find the spray really relaxing at bedtime, it helps me sleep.
-I think I became anaemic recently due to poor diet, the iron ( with B vitamins) seemed to help within a few days, but of course, it could just be that my perimenopausal symptoms subsided naturally.
-Anaemia causes very similar symptoms. ( see a doctor to check!)
+Multivitamins, iron supplements, and magnesium oil spray are my friends (I buy mine back home in Port Douglas and have been carrying the concentrate around the world).
+As you get older you don’t absorb Mg so well, if I’m low on Mg I get cramps and feel down.
+I also find the spray really relaxing at bedtime, it helps me sleep.
+I think I became anaemic recently due to poor diet, the iron (with B vitamins) seemed to help within a few days, but of course, it could just be that my perimenopausal symptoms subsided naturally.
+Anaemia causes very similar symptoms. (see a doctor to check!)

 Breathing, in for 4, hold for 2, out for 4 is a quick fix trick that you can use anywhere to calm anything.
-I like self hypnosis too, I used it in natural childbirth ( at home) and regularly use it to fall asleep.
+I like self-hypnosis too, I used it in natural childbirth (at home) and regularly use it to fall asleep.

 Would I Recommend Travelling During Perimenopause?